 How to Become a Surgical Technologist in Wyoming

-Surgical technologists are important members of surgical teams, who sterilize operating rooms before and after surgery, prepare patients for operations and oversee the handling of important medical tools while surgery is taking place.
-To be a surgical technologist, you need to have the stamina to remain focused and attentive for extended periods of time without taking breaks.
-Some surgical procedures can take hours to complete, so surgical techs must be able to remain watchful during operations in order to assist lead surgeons.
+Surgical technologists are important members of surgical teams, who sterilize operating rooms before and after surgery, prepare patients for operations, and oversee the handling of important medical tools while surgery is taking place.
+To be a surgical technologist, you need to have the stamina to remain focused and attentive for extended periods without taking breaks.
+Some surgical procedures can take hours to complete, so surgical techs must be able to remain watchful during operations to assist lead surgeons.
 If you enjoy this kind of responsibility, this could be the career for you.
 [En Español]

 Requirements for Becoming a Surgical Technologist in Wyoming

 In Wyoming, there are no state laws regulating the practice of surgical technology.
 Instead, individual employers determine the level of skill and experience required to join a surgical team.
 To be successful in this career, you are highly encouraged to enroll in a surgical technology training program accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 These organizations require medical schools to follow strict regulations to maintain accreditation.
 True advancement in this career will involve completing a surgical technology program from one of these two lists since this is one of the requirements to become a nationally Certified Surgical Technologist (CST).
 While this certification is voluntary, earning it can help you to go far in this career.